numtel/colorswap.js/README.md

     <script src="tinycolor.js"></script>
     <script src="colorswap.js"></script>

+Also available as a Meteor Package ([more information](https://github.com/numtel/meteor-colorswap))

+    meteor add numtel:colorswap

 ### Usage

 The find color is the original color.
 Subsequent calls to replace the color still specify the color in the original CSS.
 View this page's source for an example.